bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ### Video Demo Requirements (3-Minute Demonstration)

 Your group will submit a single or multiple videos (e.g., MP4 format) to demonstrate your progress.
-One member should narrate the video, explaining each step.
 One group member should narrate the video, explaining each step as it's performed.
 At the beginning of the first video clip, please show every group member's face and state the names of all group members.

 For the physical robot sections (Parts B and C), your video must show both your computer screen (RViz, terminals) and the physical robot's movement simultaneously.